 If you are into photography, then this is one place where you can get some excellent shots of the Indus Valley flood plains.

 Thiksey Monastery Festival

 An annual festival known as Thiksey Gustor is held in the monastery in the month of either October or November.
 It is based on Tibetan Lunar Calendar so the exact dates of the festival vary each year.
 It is a 2-day event marked by sacred Cham dance by the monks.

-It begins with the preparation of sacrificial cake, Torma which indicates an evil entity or force.
+It begins with the preparation of a sacrificial cake, Torma, which indicates an evil entity or force.
 During the festival, the traditional Black Hat dancers perform the sacred mask dance.

 The enactment is known as Argham.
 An effigy of Langdarma is made and then rituals are performed for 7 days.
 On the last day, the effigy is burnt, marking the victory of good over evil.
 The sacrificial cake Torma is cut and distributed by the Black Hat leader.

 Take a look at festivals celebrated in Leh Ladakh for the exact dates of the festival in the year of your visit.

 Best Time to Visit